mdsiamsheikh/Task-List/README.md

 # Task-List
 Task-List Front-End is built with a JavaScript framework, utilizing HTML5 and CSS3 for effective state management.
 The codebase follows the CSS BEM Convention, ensuring a well-organized structure for optimal performance on diverse platforms.
-The implementation focuses on responsiveness and maintainability, providing a structured solution for managing tasks.
+The implementation focuses on responsiveness and maintainability, providing a structured solution for managing tasks

 # Demo